Many custom options...

 2. Four Noble Truths: Suffering

-3. Four Noble Truths: Desire and Attachment
+3. Four Noble Truths

-4. Four Noble Truths: Elimination of Desire or Attachment
+4. Four Noble Truths: Desire and Attachment

 5. Four Noble Truths: Path Leading Away From Suffering